View Alice Wilkins's Obituary on pilotonline.com and share memories

 |

-She is survived by her grandchildren Brandy, Ryan, and Cody; great grandson Jacob, and Wyatt; sister Jeanne J. Banks and husband John; boyfriend Ron Clark; and good friends Carolyn, Billy, Sharon and Richard.
+She is survived by her grandchildren Brandy, Ryan, and Cody; great grandson Jacob, and Wyate; sister, Jeanne J. Banks and husband John; sister-in-law, Mary Ellen Johnson; daughter-in-law, Mel and son-in-law, Duck; her second sweetheart, Ron Clark "Sparky"; and dear friends Carolyn, Billy, Sharon and Richard and many nieces and nephews.

-A celebration of life service for Alice will be held at a later date.
-She will be interred in Greenlawn Memorial Gardens.
+A graveside service will be conducted at 2 PM on Wednesday, March 25, 2020 at Greenlawn Memorial Gardens, 3920 Airline Blvd, Chesapeake, VA 23321.
 R.W.
 Baker & Co.
 Funeral Home is serving the family.
 Condolences may be registered at RWBakerFH.com